 Make sure everything—you, your gear and your motorcycle—are all ready to roll before heading out to the ride.
-Are you rested?
-Are you fed?
-Are you drug and alcohol-free?
-Did you pack rain gear?
-Layered clothing for temperature changes?
-Retro-reflective gear for night riding?
-Have you given your bike a solid pre-ride inspection in the following areas?
+Are you rested, fed, and drug and alcohol-free?
+Do you have rain gear?
+Are you dressed in layers for temperature changes?
+Is your bike running well and tank full of gas?

-This acronym, TCLOCS, helps to remember the six components of a motorcycle to check before heading out on ride.
+The TCLOCS acronym from the Motorcycle Safety Foundation (MSF) helps us remember the six components of a motorcycle to check before heading out on ride.

 C – Controls

-Even if youre only riding with one or two other riders, put your heads together before the ride to discuss stops, signals, skill levels and speed.
-Large groups should be divided into smaller ones (five to seven riders at most).
+Even if you're only riding with one or two other riders, put your heads together before the ride to discuss stops, signals, skill levels, and speed.
+Large groups should divide into smaller ones (five to seven riders at most).
 Employ the buddy system.
-Exchange cell phone numbers and agree on designated meeting places in case anyone gets separated from the pack.
+Exchange cell phone numbers and agree on designated meeting places in case anyone loses the pack.

 Hand signals will surely be used by riders in your group.
-For a complete guide to the most commonly used signals, use the MSF Guide to Group Riding, which can be accessed at the link at the end of this article.
+For a complete guide to the most commonly used signals, use the MSF Guide to Group Riding.

-Single file is best whenever more space cushioning is needed, particularly on curves, highway ramps, poor roads and under bad weather conditions.
-Riders stop side by side at intersections, but should always move out one at a time, in tight formation, not side by side.
+Riders stop side by side at intersections but should always move out one at a time, in tight formation, not side by side.
 Side-by-side riding reduces your space cushion and limits your ability to respond to unexpected hazards.

-Take planned stops on the route, and allow everyone to rest.
-Even if the first riders to the rest stop have been waiting fifteen minutes for the last riders to arrive, the last riders still need significant break time.
-Dont cut anyone short!
+Make planned stops on the route, allowing everyone to rest.
+Even if the first riders to the rest stop have been waiting 15 minutes for the last riders to arrive, the last riders still need significant break time.
+Don't cut anyone short!